University of Massachusetts Amherst: Fraternities and sororities

+Fraternities, sororities, and honor societies have been present on the campus almost since inception, with its first fraternity, the Latin letter-named Q.T.V. emerging in 1869, and the first sorority, Delta Phi Gamma (local) in 1916.
+Approximately 1,900 students are active members each academic year.

+Several fraternities had houses on North Pleasant Street until 2007 when several lots owned by Alpha Tau Gamma were sold to the university for $2,500,000 ($ in today's money).
+Alpha Tau Gamma, a local fraternity associated with the Stockbridge School of Agriculture, then donated $500,001 to endow the salary for the director of the Stockbridge School.

+Criticism of sexual and alcohol abuse in Greek Life Organizations has appeared repeatedly in Bostonian and national news.
+Some students have called for changes in policy.
+The university has responded by creating a sorority and fraternity accreditation program and scorecard publishing community service, educational programming, grade reports, and conduct reports on their website.

+2023–24 Student Demonstrations

+Following the October 7th, 2023 attack on Israel and the subsequent Israeli bombing campaign and invasion of the besieged Gaza Strip, UMass Amherst experienced Pro-Palestinian student demonstrations throughout the 2023–24 school year.
+There was a sit-in on October 25, 2023, attended by over 500 UMass Amherst students and faculty.
+On April 29, there was an encampment on the university's South Lawn and again on May 7.
+117 police vehicles and over 200 officers were present.

 Media

 The Massachusetts Daily Collegian

 The Massachusetts Daily Collegian, the official newspaper of UMass Amherst, is published Monday through Thursday during the calendar semester.
-The Collegian is a non-profit student run organization which receives no funding from the University or from student fees.
+The Collegian is a non-profit student-run organization that receives no funding from the university or student fees.
 The Collegian operates entirely on advertising revenues.
-Founded in 1890, the paper began as Aggie Life, became the College Signal in 1901, the Weekly Collegian in 1914 and the Tri-Weekly Collegian in 1956.
+Founded in 1890, the paper began as Aggie Life, became the College Signal in 1901, the Weekly Collegian in 1914, and the Tri-Weekly Collegian in 1956.
 Published daily since 1967, the Collegian has been broadsheet since January 1994.
-The Daily Collegian is one of the largest daily college newspapers in New England and the country.

-UVC-TV 19

-The Union Video Center is the University of Massachusetts' student-run television station, located in the basement of the Student Union.
-UVC-TV 19 is part of the University's Housing Cable Services Network and airs on channel 19 to over 11,000 viewers on campus via a closed circuit system.
-UVC began as the Student Video Project in 1974, and was renamed the Union Video Center in 1978 after growing into a full-fledged television station.
-Today, UVC-TV 19 serves as an educational training facility on campus for full-time undergraduate students.
+In 2018, the paper switched to monthly print editions while continuing to publish daily online.
+Since then, the Collegian has become primarily a digital publication, though it still publishes special print magazines on a per-semester basis.

 WMUA 91.1 FM

 The student-operated radio station, WMUA, is a federally licensed, non-commercial broadcast facility serving the Connecticut River Valley of Western Massachusetts, Northern Connecticut, and Southern Vermont.
-Although the station is managed by full-time undergraduate students of the University of Massachusetts, station members can consist of various members of the University (undergraduate and graduate students, faculty and staff), as well as people of the surrounding communities.
+Although the station is managed by full-time undergraduate students of the University of Massachusetts, station members can consist of various members of the university (undergraduate and graduate students, faculty, and staff), as well as people of the surrounding communities.
 WMUA began as an AM station in 1949.

 WSYL-FM

-There was a student-run, extremely-low-power FM radio station which used the self-assigned identifier "WSYL-FM" (With Songs You Like) which operated in the basement of Cashin from the mid-1970s through the 1980s.
-It was very successful in terms of pleasing listeners and providing engineering and DJ experience for hundreds of students.
+There were two student-run, extremely-low-power FM radio stations from the mid-1970s through the 1980s: one that used the self-assigned identifier "WSYL-FM" (With Songs You Like) which operated in the basement of Cashin, and WOCH (OrChard Hill, the dormitory area), which operated from Grayson.